Manolis Siopis: Aris

 On 27 August 2018, newly promoted Aris has taken out-of-favour midfielder Manolis Siopis as a free transfer from Olympiacos by signing a two-year contract for an undisclosed fee.
 Siopis was expected to be a key player for Olympiacos after a strong showing on loan with Panionios last season, but when engaging in a conflict with the club’s administration, he was exiled from the team.

 On 5 May 2019, in the last matchday of the season, Siopis scored his first ever career goal, successfully converting a penalty, in a remarkable 7–2 home win against Xanthi.

 Alanyaspor

 On 30 June 2019, Alanyaspor paid the release clause of €500,000 for the Greek international, who will play for the Turkish club for the next three years on a fee of €2.1 million.

 Trabzonspor

 At the summer of 2021, after two full seasons with his previous club, Siopis signed a 3-year contract with Trabzonspor.
 On 16 August 2023, the club announced it had terminated the player's contract.

 Cardiff City

 On 18 August 2023, Siopis joined Championship side Cardiff City on a 3-year contract.

 Panathinaikos

 On 31 January 2025, Siopis returned to Greece, joining Panathinaikos on a two-and-a-half year deal for an undisclosed fee.

+Fatih Karagümrük S.K.

+On 27 July 2026 Panathinaikos F.C. have announced they have allowed Siopis to join the Turkish club Fatih Karagümrük as a free transfer.